In This Blog

 o.name, i.name;

 This query can help identify indexes that may no longer be needed due to changing data or usage patterns.
-Be sure to evaluate any unused indexes carefully before removing them, as they may still be useful for less frequent operations.
+Review any unused indexes carefully before removing them.
+Some indexes may support infrequent but important operations, such as monthly reports, audit processes, or maintenance jobs.

 Writing Efficient Queries

-In addition to optimizing database schema and indexes, writing efficient queries is key to good SQL performance.
-Queries should be structured to retrieve only the necessary data, using the most efficient operators and minimizing the amount of work SQL Server must perform.
+In addition to optimizing indexes, writing efficient queries is critical to SQL Server performance.
+Queries should retrieve only the data needed, use the most appropriate operators, and minimize the amount of work SQL Server must perform.

 Some best practices for writing performant queries include:

-• Avoid SELECT * and specify only the columns needed.
-Retrieving unnecessary columns increases I/O and network traffic.
+SELECT *and specify only the columns needed.
+Retrieving unnecessary columns increases I/O and network traffic. - Use

 Avoiding Common Query Pitfalls

-• Using SELECT * when only a subset of columns is needed.
-Always specify the necessary columns explicitly.
+SELECT *when only a subset of columns is needed: Always specify the columns required by the application or report. - Not including a

-• Not including a WHERE clause to filter results.
-Unbounded queries force SQL Server to scan entire tables or indexes.
+WHEREclause: Unbounded queries force SQL Server to scan entire tables or indexes. - Using

-• Wildcard searches with a leading wildcard (e.g. LIKE '%value%') on large tables.
-Leading wildcards prevent efficient index use.
+LIKE '%value%'on a large table prevents efficient index use.
 Consider full-text search for complex text matching needs.

 Conclusion